AccessibilityRG/HUGOS/README.md

 HUGOS-Twitter is a tool for collecting Twitter data into PostGIS database.

 ### AWS-tools
-Practical tools for working with Amazon Web Services (e.g. creating new instances etc.)
+Convenience scripts for working with Amazon Web Services (e.g. creating new instances etc.)